At age 28, I went back to school.

 3. Do as much coursework as cheaply as you can

-It’s possible for you to do a relatively large chunk of your degree at either a severe cash or time discount.
-First-time college students who are right out of high school don’t typically think about the fastest or cheapest way to graduate.
+You can do a large chunk of your degree at a severe cash or time discount.
+First-time college students right out of high school don’t typically think about the fastest or cheapest way to graduate.

 On the other hand, adult students aren’t worried about dorm living, campus events, and frat parties.
 Adult students are keenly aware of how much money it’s costing them.